skrey/yellow-extensions/features/emojiawesome/README.md

 It's also possible to create an `[ea]` shortcut or use HTML `<i class="ea ea-name"></i>`.
 You can add an additional style to the name, for example `ea-lg`, `ea-2x`, `ea-3x`, `ea-4x` and `ea-5x`.

-This extension uses [Twemoji v2.0.0](https://github.com/twitter/twemoji) by Twitter, which supports about 1600 colorful images.
-Images are licensed under [CC-BY](http://creativecommons.org/licenses/by/4.0/).
-Twemoji has images for people, animals, food and flags.
-Files are served from [cdnjs](https://cdnjs.com), you can configure a different CDN or your own server.

 ## Examples

 Adding an emoji: